 Policies that internalize the external cost from bycatch (i.e. make consumers and producers pay the otherwise unpriced environmental cost) stimulate the creation of environment-friendly technology by increasing the demand for low-cost bycatch-saving methods (Jaffe et al. 2005).
-This demand-pull or market effect spurs innovative activity by increasing the value of new innovations.37 Thus, bycatch reduction policy instruments, such as time and area closures or bycatch quotas or retained catch policies, not only lower bycatch, but also create incentives that induce bycatch-saving biased technical change.38 The innovations can arise from repurposing and adaptation of existing knowledge or universal technological advance in dedicated bycatch saving technologies (Grover 2012).
-Pre-existing knowledge stock that is broad and diverse may benefit the learning process more than a pre-existing stock of knowledge that is narrow and specialized.
-Different bycatch policy instruments will have different impacts upon the incentives to innovate.
+This demand-pull or market effect spurs innovative activity by increasing the value of new innovations.
+Thus, bycatch reduction policy instruments, such as time and area closures or bycatch quotas or retained catch policies, not only lower bycatch, but also create incentives that induce bycatch-saving biased technical change.
+51